Xilinx/Vitis_Libraries/vision/docs/src/Benchmark.rst

 * **Setup environment**

-Specify the corresponding Vitis, XRT, FPGA device, and path to the OpenCV libs by running following commands.
+Specify the corresponding Vitis, XRT, FPGA device, and path to the OpenCV libs by running following commands:

 .. code-block:: bash